notinu/neptune/docs/doc/gemini/index.md

 ![Second bag alternate](./4.gif){width=150px}

-The user may be able to clear a TSS with this bag.
-Otherwise, they must perform a $Z$-spin, as shown below.
+The user can clear a TSS with some bags.
+Otherwise, they may need to perform a $Z$-spin, as shown below.

 ![Second bag Z spin](./5.gif){width=90px}